sreilly1977/dlh-cyber_security/blue_team/1x00_first_watch/3-physical_assessment.md

 **Vulnerability:** The second-floor network closet containing switches and patch panels has no lock, the door is physically ajar, and administrative credentials for switch management are taped to the wall in plain text.
 Anyone walking the second-floor corridor can enter the closet, and anyone who enters has immediate access to privileged network infrastructure credentials without any effort.

-**Threat:** An opportunistic or targeted adversary — potentially a visitor, vendor, or employee with no IT role — enters the unlocked closet, photographs or notes the credentials, and later accesses the switch management interface remotely.
+**Threat:** An opportunistic or targeted adversary, potentially a visitor, vendor, or employee with no IT role, enters the unlocked closet, photographs or notes the credentials, and later accesses the switch management interface remotely.
 Alternatively, they connect a personal device directly to a switch port or patch panel, gaining direct network access at the infrastructure layer.
-The laminated credential sheet also means anyone who has ever entered this closet — cleaning staff, maintenance workers, delivery personnel — may already have these credentials.
+The laminated credential sheet also means anyone who has ever entered this closet, cleaning staff, maintenance workers, delivery personnel, may already have these credentials.

 **Impact:**
 - **Integrity:** With switch admin access, an attacker can reconfigure VLANs (if any existed), redirect traffic, disable port security, mirror traffic to a capture port, or alter network topology to facilitate man-in-the-middle attacks